If your PARTNER is a narcissist...

 It is also important to remember that narcissism is not widely understood in our society.
 While the word is thrown around quite easily these days, very few people understand the depth of the psychological and emotional wounding that occurs when there is narcissistic abuse.
 As a result, it is extremely unlikely that the average person will recognize narcissistic behavior for what it is, until after a significant amount of damage has been done.

-Psychotherapy and coaching sessions with me are a unique opportunity for healing and to find yourself again.
+Coaching sessions with me are a unique opportunity for healing and to find yourself again.

 An important component of healing is skill building.
 We will work together to increase your ability to recognize narcissistic behaviors in your partner, or in potential partners.
 You will then learn how to respond in new ways that leave you feeling more empowered and in control of your destiny.
 A significant component of skill building is learning how to recognize your habitual patterns of reacting, creating new patterns, practicing them, and then adjusting as needed.